 The typical VW 1500 and 1600 cc engines provided motive power.

-Civilian sales started in 1971, and a year later in the US.
-But by 1975 it was already gone from the US market for failing to meet new safety standards.
+Civilian sales started in 1971.
+US sales started in 1972 for the 1973 MY, and lasted only through the 1974 MY.
+By 1975 it was already gone from the US market for failing to meet new safety standards.
 Safety was not exactly high on the design criteria, for sure.
 But then it’s probably less likely to roll over than the Jeeps of yore.
 That was certainly the case in WWII.
 And it rode a hell of a lot better than the stiff-kneed Jeep.

 The Type 181 went on to be sold to European militaries until 1983, who loved its cheap purchase price (probably a tiny fraction of a Humvee) and reliability.
 And the Thing has developed a cult following, with prices running ever higher; over $40k for a restored Thing at a Barrett-Jackson auction.
 I waited too long, once again.